joelkuiper/Llamora/README.md

 ## Limitations

+- No two-factor authentication (e.g. WebAuth) or captcha protection yet.
 - Designed for single-user, local use.
-There is no multi-user mode.
 - Requires a locally running model server.
 Inference speed depends on available hardware; a dedicated GPU makes a significant difference.
 - Model weights are several gigabytes and are downloaded by llama.cpp on first use.
-The sentence embedding model (~130 MB) is downloaded separately on first search.
+The sentence embedding model is downloaded separately.
 - Output quality is directly determined by the local model.
-A model that does not follow instructions reliably will produce poor tags, openings, and summaries.
+A model that does not follow instructions reliably will produce poor responses, traces, openings, and summaries.
 - Loss of both password and recovery code makes stored data unrecoverable.
 - No content moderation or prompt filtering.
 Local, personal use is assumed.
 - Not production-ready.
 Deploying outside a personal context is not recommended.